Pain Management Program

 - The Program is based on the latest findings of research into the way the brain processes pain signals and how we can influence this, which is termed neuroplastic transformation of pain.
 This approach uses the brain's capacity to change (plasticity) to reverse pathways that have led to the development of chronic pain.

-The eight sessions of the Pain Management Program cover the following topics:
+The ten sessions of the Pain Management Program cover the following topics:

 - The basic principles of neuroplasticity